/*

 The default implementation returns the value of the

-* defaultController
+* defaultController instance variable.

 *

-* @return the default IIOMetadataController
+* @return the default IIOMetadataController, or

-* null
+* null.

 *